 Ad-Douri’s early support system had no scrupulosity: he supplied both strands of the insurgency—the Ba’athi-Salafists and Jihadi-Salafists—with the means to fight Coalition forces and the new government, and Assad enabled and sought influence over both.
 The Ba’ath, in both Syria and Iraq, as pan-Arab parties, had each claimed to be the legitimate ruler of both countries.
 With the fall of the Iraqi Ba’athists it gave Assad a chance to assert this claim.
 There heretofore symbolic “Iraqi wing” of the Syrian Ba’ath Party, under Fawzi al-Rawi, provided “funds to Zarqawi’s network” and “met with Zarqawi’s lieutenants to discuss operations against the U.S. Embassy and Green Zone”.
 As well as “regularly” meeting with AQI representatives and running a charity that was in fact “a front for funding the [Zarqawi] network,” Treasury sanctions against several terrorist leaders in Syria noted in 2007, al-Rawi met, in 2004, at least twice with leaders of Jaysh al-Muhammad, one of the insurgent groups closest to ad-Douri, to provide material support.
 The only move Assad ever made against ad-Douri was an attempt to replace him at the head of the networks guiding the insurgency in Iraq with Younis, who had been co-opted by Damascus.
 In other words, Assad wanted to even more directly control the forces killing Western soldiers and Iraqi democrats.
 That both ad-Douri and Assad indiscriminately supported the insurgency in Iraq, including foreign-led outfits with an ideology that regarded ad-Douri (a Sufi) and Assad (an Alawi) as heretics should be no surprise: their connections with Zarqawi began before Saddam fell.

-Zarqawi crossed into northern Iraq from Iran in April 2002 and moved to Saddam’s Baghdad in May 2002, depositing “more than a dozen” al-Qaeda-affiliated jihadists, including his successor, Abu Hamza al-Muhajir, Thirwat Shehata, and Abu Humam as-Suri.
+Zarqawi crossed into northern Iraq from Iran in April 2002 and moved to Saddam’s Baghdad in May 2002, depositing “more than a dozen” al-Qaeda-affiliated jihadists, who were soon followed by more, including Zarqawi’s successor, Abu Hamza al-Muhajir, and Abu Humam as-Suri.
 Having been “relatively free” to move around Saddam’s Iraq, Zarqawi went on a Levantine recruitment-drive.
 First, Zarqawi went (p.
 17) to Ayn al-Hilweh, the Palestinian refugee camp in Saida in southern Lebanon, a hotbed of Islamist militancy and home to the Salafi-jihadist group Asbat al-Ansar that would sent volunteers to Zarqawi in Iraq.

 Next, Zarqawi went to Syria, where he was allowed to recruit (a notable case is Taha Falaha, ISIS’s current speaker known as Abu Muhammad al-Adnani) and—in direct collaboration with the Assad regime—set up the “ratlines” that brought the foreign fighters to ISIS’s predecessor in Iraq for the entire length of the U.S.-led regency.
 Most importantly, Zarqawi assassinated U.S. diplomat Laurence Foley in Amman in October 2002 with the complicity (p.
 106) of the Assad regime.
 The man who led the operation in Jordan was Shaker al-Absi, who would later emerge as the leader of a Lebanon based jihadi outfit, Fatah al-Islam.